 winter storms, intense summer heat, high winds, wild fires and other

-Some 90% of all presidentially declared disasters are
+is StormReady®.
+Some 98% of all presidentially declared disasters are

 weather related, leading to around 500 deaths per year

 StormReady helps arm America's communities with the communication and safety skills needed to save lives and property--before, during and after the event.
 StormReady helps community leaders and emergency managers strengthen local safety programs.

 StormReady communities, counties, universities, military bases, indian nations, commerical enterprises and other groups are better prepared to save lives from the onslaught of severe weather through advanced planning, education and awareness.

 No community is storm proof, but StormReady can help communities save lives.
 StormReady News headlines detail how it really makes a difference.

 Applying is easy.
 Your local NWS office Warning Coordination Metoeorologist will walk you through the easy application process.

 Sites that can't meet the StormReady criteria can show their support for weather safety by joining the StormReady Supporter program.